★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 How we approach it

-At our Canton, Cartersville, and Rome offices, lumbago, which is to say low back pain, starts with an examination to confirm it is the common mechanical kind and to screen for the red flags above, with X-rays on site when the exam calls for it.
-From there we combine hands on care with specific movement and exercise and honest education, so you understand that the label sounds worse than the reality for most people.
+At our Canton, Cartersville, and Rome offices, lumbago, which is to say low back pain, starts with an examination to confirm it is the common mechanical kind and to screen for the red flags above, with X-rays on site only when the exam genuinely calls for it rather than by reflex.
+From there we combine hands-on care with specific movement and exercise and honest education, so you understand that the label sounds worse than the reality for most people.
 Most people are on the improving side of the timeline, and just as important, we help you build the strength and habits that make the next episode less likely.
 Our lower back pain page has more, and if you have been told you have disc degeneration, our guide on things to avoid with degenerative disc disease pairs well with this.

 In pain?
 Get seen today or tomorrow.
 Same- or next-day appointments at our Canton, Cartersville & Rome offices, no contracts, no pressure. ★★★★★ 5.0 · 300+ Google reviews